After the 2024 review, comes the challenge of the 2025 resolutions!

 When I started my blog in 2019, it was values of sharing that inspired me.

-To be honest, I had nothing to gain from it.
-I forced myself to write one article, even two articles per week; a bit like a tenacity challenge given the low reading rate at the beginning.
-Gradually, more and more readers came, the writing became a bit bolder, the expression easier...
+To be honest, I had nothing to gain.
+I forced myself to write one, sometimes two articles per week; a bit like a tenacity challenge given the low readership at the start.
+Gradually, more and more readers came, my writing became a bit bolder, my expression easier...

-This little blog from the beginning is now 6 years old and today counts 350 articles!
-You can no longer say it is a little blog, it is a mature blog 😂 a bit like me 😂
+This little blog from the early days is now 6 years old and today has 350 articles!
+You can no longer call it a little blog, it’s a mature blog 😂 a bit like me 😂

-It is also the passion that pushed me to apply to the Burda contest and to be among the finalists for the fashion show in February 2020 just before the lockdown.
-It is also there that I met Astrid and Auriane from the show Cousu Main with Christina Cordula...
+It is also the passion that drove me to apply to the Burda contest and become one of the finalists for the fashion show in February 2020 just before the lockdown.
+That’s also where I met Astrid and Auriane from the show Cousu Main with Christina Cordula...

-It pushes me to learn and expand my knowledge for myself but also to better support my students because I started in 2020 to give courses for another Brussels haberdashery now closed.
+This pushes me to learn and expand my knowledge for myself but also to better support my students since I started giving courses in 2020 for another Brussels haberdashery that is now closed.

-I will start a pattern making training some time later 😊
+I will start a pattern making course some time later 😊

-I also wanted to find a classroom to share my love of beautiful finishes, good methods, and help my students progress with each course towards more autonomy.
+I also wanted to find a classroom to share my love for fine finishes, good methods, and help my students progress toward greater autonomy with each course.

-Pride, fulfillment, the achievement of these.
-That is what makes me vibrate and gives me the desire to have my own classroom with my teaching methods based on a solid theoretical foundation, practical exercises, and the creation of final pieces.
+Pride, fulfillment, achieving these things.
+That’s what excites me and makes me want to have my own classroom with my teaching methods based on a solid theoretical foundation, practical exercises, and the creation of final pieces.

-The stars aligned because two months after resigning from the hospital, we found the perfect space to set up to create the cocoon I dreamed of.
+The stars aligned because two months after resigning from the hospital, we found the perfect space to set up and create the cozy place I dreamed of.
 A little cocoon where you feel good whether you come to the shop, the workshop, or both 😊.

 With Astrid and Auriane at the Burda contest in February 2020

-In summary, when you come to C'est du Joly you can expect:
+In short, when you come to C'est du Joly you can expect:

--Of the fulfillment of our customers, students but also of our employees and myself because we must not forget ourselves 😀
+-The fulfillment of our customers, students, but also our employees and myself because we must not forget ourselves 😀

-Fulfillment is giving someone the fullness of their faculties, making them happy, fulfilled
+Fulfillment is giving someone the fullness of their abilities, making them happy, fulfilled

-With us, it translates into your smiles when you make your first rows of stitches whether by sewing machine, embroidery needle, knitting or crochet!
-Seeing your pride and happiness in having created your first pieces is priceless!
-But it is also seeing our students progress!
-Some now sew their own coat, jeans, jacket with welt pockets, etc., having started their learning with our module "I discover sewing".
-Watching them grow in their knowledge, seeing them delighted and proud to wear their creations is a great pleasure for us!
+For us, it shows in your smiles when you complete your first rows of stitches, whether by sewing machine, embroidery needle, knitting, or crochet!
+Seeing your pride and happiness in creating your first pieces is priceless!
+But it’s also seeing our students progress!
+Some are now sewing their own coat, jeans, jacket with welt pockets, etc., having started their learning with our "discover sewing" module.
+Watching them grow in knowledge, seeing them delighted and proud to wear their creations is a huge pleasure for us!

-Fulfillment is also seeing your smiles leaving with your head full of projects with your purchases in the shop, receiving compliments on our Alibaba's cave, on the blog articles I take care to write every week, it fills me with joy!
+Fulfillment is also seeing your smiles as you leave with your head full of projects and your purchases from the shop, receiving compliments on our Alibaba's cave, on the blog articles I carefully write every week, it fills me with joy!

--Some sharing of knowledge, love of beautiful materials and beautiful colors, passion for beautiful finishes
+-Sharing knowledge, love for beautiful materials and colors, passion for fine finishes

-Sharing is transmitting information, spreading, giving a part of oneself and that is what we want for C'est du Joly.
+Sharing means passing on information, spreading, giving a part of oneself, and that is what we want for C'est du Joly.

-We want to provide quality teaching, in good spirits and with kindness to all our students.
+We want to provide quality teaching, in a cheerful and caring atmosphere to all our students.
 We also want to guide you in the shop and look for solutions to create your projects, sometimes repair them or even improve them.

--Some rigor in teachings and methods, in the choice of our suppliers and supplies
+- rigor in teaching and methods, in the choice of our suppliers and supplies

 Rigor is the character of someone or something distinguished by perfect accuracy, logic, and precision.

-As I often say when introducing the courses "here we don't do froufrou 😂"; here we advocate beautiful finishes because we want all the creations that come out of the workshop to be creations you will be proud of but also that will last over time!
-We promote durability through a rigorous choice of materials and by choosing solid finishes.
+As I often say when introducing courses, "here we don’t do frou-frou 😂"; here we promote beautiful finishes because we want every creation that comes out of the workshop to be something you’ll be proud of and that will last over time!
+We promote durability through a careful choice of materials and by choosing solid finishes.

 Finally, C'est du Joly is also a good dose of energy, colors, and fun!